 For the undergraduate interested in being part of a research team, there are opportunities in observational radio, optical, and gravitational astronomy.

-The student Astronomy Club meets weekly for educational discussions, networking and socializing.
-Members are active participants in the Arecibo Remote Control Center (ARCC).
-Through remote controls, they use the Arecibo radio telescope located in Puerto Rico to search for pulsars and analyze the data collected.
+The student Astronomy Club meets weekly for research discussions.
+Members are active participants in the Astronomy Remote Control Center (ARCC).
+They remotely operate two of the world’s premier radio telescopes and help search for pulsars.
+Questions?
+Contact Astronomy Club.